Our House is the new drama coming to ITV in 2022 – here’s all you need to know.

-The Our House TV series will air across four episodes, adapted by screenwriter Simon Ashdown from the novel by Louise Candlish of the same title.
+The new TV series will air across four episodes, adapted by screenwriter Simon Ashdown from the novel by Louise Candlish of the same title.

 Our House became a Sunday Times best seller and also won Book of the Year – Crime and Thriller, at the British Book Awards in 2019.

 ITV tease: “Our House narrates the story of Fiona Lawson who arrives home one day to find strangers moving into her house.
 With all her family’s possessions and furniture nowhere to be seen, Fi believes there’s been a huge mistake and insists her home isn’t for sale.
 With events spiralling beyond her control, we feel her panic rising as she can’t reach estranged husband, Bram.

 “As she reflects upon the safe space in which she and her family had made a life together, Fi begins to peel back the layers of her relationship and discovers her husband has also disappeared.
 With her life shattered, she realises the secrets and lies have only just begun, but her husband isn’t the only one with things to hide…”

 Tuppence Middleton (Downton Abbey, Shadowplay, War and Peace) and Martin Compston (Line of Duty, The Nest, In Plain Sight) will play estranged husband and wife Fi and Bram Lawson as Rupert Penry-Jones (The Drowning, Whitechapel, The Last Weekend) takes the role of enigmatic Toby in this edge-of-your-seat thriller produced by Red Planet Pictures.

 Also joining the cast are Weruche Opia (I May Destroy You,) as Fi’s best friend and neighbour Merle, and Buket Komur (Honour) as the mysterious and alluring Wendy.

 Our House will start on Monday, 7 March at 9PM on ITV and continue nightly throughout the week.